Black Friday is Coming, Happy Christmas!

 1) Website Layout To Improve Conversion Rate

 Remove carousel banners on your homepage and have a static image, making it obvious that you are doing Black Friday, where the sale or offers are with links.

 Simplify your navigation during this time and create one clear page of Black Friday products, if the sale is not across all your collections.
 Make it easy for customers to find and reduce the clicks to get to the sale items.

 We now live in a mobile-first world.
 The domination of the smartphone being mans best friend has increased the amount we are now purchasing on them than ever before.
 Make sure that your mobile website is optimised for Black Friday to increase conversion rates.

 Make sure that your website is mobile friendly, which Google loves and it will improve your ranking and optimisation for this device.
 Things to review to support mobile conversion;

-- Remove any obstructing pop ups – Google may penalise this;
+- Remove any obstructing pop-ups – Google may penalise this;

 - Make text readable without zooming;

 - Avoid using software like flash on mobile – it will slow loading time down; Google will potentially penalise you for this.

 - Size content to the screen to reduce horizontal scrolling and zooming;

 - Place links far enough apart, so that the correct one can be easily accessed;